ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Packages.md

 * [geopy](https://geopy.readthedocs.io/en/stable/)
 	* This is a package that can connect us with different geodocing services

-### Unfortunately Geopy isn't installed on this servere :(

-### But we can intsll it ourselves!

-* Following the same procedure as the Setup page, open a new terminal

-  * In the terminal window type: pip install geopy

-  * Then hit enter

-* This will install the geopy package.
-We'll use this package to do our Geocoding
+### We'll be using a UBC server with python alread installed.
+It has **Almost** every package we need already installed on it.
+* If you are doing this using your own instalaition, you'll need to make sure you install each of the above packages.
+Instrctons can be found on each packages webpage
+* geopy isn't installed on this server, but we can easily install it ourselves!
+I'll walk you through the process on the getting started page.